 Just think about it.
 Nobody likes getting up early on their island holiday.
 With many people opting for the extra shuteye (because that’s what some vacations are for) while the partygoers simply can’t fathom facing the world after their fourth consecutive night out in Kuta, there aren’t going to be many people out there surfing.

-There are fewer people in the water for you to contend with, allowing you to rack up a solid wave count.
-The roads will be quiet and void of traffic so you can enjoy a relaxing ride to the beach.
-You’ll also get to park right in front of your favourite break and paddle out just in time to witness the sunrise over the mountains.
-Not bad, right?
+With fewer people in the water, you can enjoy a solid wave count.
+The roads are quiet, free from traffic, allowing you to have a peaceful ride to the beach.
+You’ll get to park right before your favorite break and paddle out just in time to witness the sunrise over the mountains.
+It’s a feeling of freedom and relaxation that’s hard to beat.

 2. Steer Clear of the Busiest Parts of the Beach